Illustration of a responsive web design.

 • Prioritize the use of Scalable Vector Graphics (SVGs).
 These are an XML-based file format for 2D graphics, which supports interactivity and animations.

-• Prioritize and hide content to suit users’ contexts.
+• Prioritize and hide content to suit users’ contexts of use.
 Check your visual hierarchy and use progressive disclosure and navigation drawers to give users needed items first.
 Keep nonessential items (nice-to-haves) secondary.

 • Aim for minimalism.